New Toyota bZ4X electric SUV: prices, specs, pictures and on-sale date

 Standard kit on the Pure includes 18-inch alloys, an eight-inch dashboard display, a seven-inch digital driver's display, a reversing camera and climate control.
 Options include roof rails and a towing pack.
 The Motion adds a rear spoiler, rear privacy glass, a powered bootlid, parking sensors, heated front seats, ambient lighting and wireless phone charging.
 Options include a fixed panoramic roof and 20-inch alloys.

 The Vision kit list encompasses 20-inch alloys, rear parking sensors with automatic braking, remote parking assistance, synthetic leather upholstery, heated and ventilated front seats, a powered bootlid with kick sensor and a heated steering wheel.
 Options include the panoramic roof and towing pack.

-The limited-run Premiere Edition packs in everything you get on the Vision, plus a nine-speaker premium sound system and the panoramic roof.
-Unlike the other three trims, it can only be ordered through Toyota's website.
+The limited-run Premiere Edition packs in everything you get on the Vision, plus a nine-speaker premium sound system and panoramic roof.
+Unlike the other trims, it can only be ordered through Toyota's website.

 Range, batteries and charging

 Both versions of the bZ4X available from launch feature a 71.4kWh battery, which allows the front-wheel-drive car to return a driving range of up to 317 miles in industry-standard testing.
 Meanwhile, the four-wheel-drive model will be able to cover up to 285 miles on a charge.

 Rapid charging at up to 150kW will be possible, allowing for 80% capacity in around 30 minutes from a fast enough public charging point.
 Towards the end of 2022, Toyota will make an 11kW on-board charger available, for faster overnight wallbox charging at homes or premises with a three-phase electricity supply.